Anondo/Django/README.md

 ### **Creating URLs**
 When we type a url in our browser django will find the matching view with it and that view is going to handle the request and send a response.
 Inside our project folder we have seen the **urls.py** folder.
-We are going to need it now:
+We are going to need it now:<br>
 ![url](https://github.com/Anondo/Django/blob/master/img/url.png)
 import the view you have created into the **urls.py** file and then inside the urlpatterns list insert our first url  as shown in the picture.
 The url function takes a regular expression as the first argument and the name of the view